sparshsah/foggy-demo/demo/finance/tail-risk-fund.md

 2. Focus on intuition.
 It's 2023Q4 and I have a lot of smart friends putting on a US yield-curve steepener as an alpha bet.
    That makes sense to me, but this is _not_ a very obvious convexity bet to me, even conditional on our high-and-inverted yield curve.
    It's hard enough to decide the optimal points to use (10Y-1Y?
-5Y-2Y?) and leverage to apply, without having to benchmark it to your personal portfolio's exposure to recession risk.
+5Y-2Y?) and leverage to apply, without also having to benchmark it to your personal portfolio's exposure to recession risk.

 3. Prefer transparent instruments.
 Prefer a strategy that doesn't expect to require a lot of tactical trading churn, and, if possible, that uses liquid instruments that are easy to monitor.